 Bilar Butterfly Garden

 Simply Butterflies Conservation Center own the Butterfly Garden at Poblacion, Bilar.
 At the garden are lots of different species of butterfly.
 The specially planted garden has plants that attract over 60 species of butterfly.
 The landscaped garden has seating so you can relax and sit amongst the butterflies.
 There is also a netted butterfly enclosure containing local butterflies and plants, along with a small waterfall and other water sources for the butterflies.

 The journey from Tagbilaran City to Bilar is about a one hour drive.
 A signpost will direct you to the centre which is just off the road which leads to the Chocolate Hills.
 The Center is about 5 minutes after the Man-Made Forest and about a kilometre before the Bilar public market.

 Loboc River Cruise

 This is a very popular destination.
 Starting at Loay Bridge you board a floating restaurant and cruise along the Loboc River for about an hour and enjoy a buffet meal.
 This stops at various points along the river and local communities entertain you with traditional dance and music.
 It’s a bit touristy but the scenery along the river is excellent, green jungle leaning over the green waters.
 The trip up the river stops at the waterfalls at Busay Falls.
 Many day trips include this cruise.

 Like many places in the Philippines, the Catholic Religion is strong in Bohol.
 Consequently, during the year there are lots of festivities and parades happening.
 A full list of festivals is listed here.

-Bohol is a place magical.
+Bohol is a magical place.
 I have always enjoyed my journeys there.
 I hope you have found my guide useful and maybe I’ve inspired you to visit it too.